TheStormKingG/WaiaSella2.0/MOBILE_OPTIMIZATION.md

 # 📱 Mobile Optimization - Low Memory Solution

+> **Archived Note:** This document captures the previous AI-assisted image pipeline.
+With AI generation removed, mobile devices now only handle manual photo capture/upload, and the cleanup routines are no longer required.

 ## 🎯 Problem Solved

 **Issue:** "Low memory" error on mobile when uploading product images for AI analysis